Sword of Origin: Zero

 "I am the Sword of Akasha, Master."
 He smiled and said, "I will protect you, for now and for always."

-Louise frowned, seemingly mulling over his words, but then shook her head.
+Louise frowned.
+After some time, she sighed and shook her head.
 "Not that.
-I meant your actual name, not your runic one."
+I mean your actual name, not your runic one."